Scorpion Venom Meets Its Match

 But the Food and Drug Administration has just approved the first antivenom to neutralize the poison.
 Called Anascorp, the treatment was developed in Mexico and is being manufactured by a company there.

 The drug was tested against a placebo in 15 kids.
 The neurological symptoms of eight children who got the antivenom went away within four hours, while the same result was achieved in only one child among seven getting a placebo.
-Both groups of children were sedated, typical treatment for the bites.
+Both groups of children were sedated, typical treatment for the stings.
 Those results were published two years ago in the New England Journal of Medicine in 2009.

 In other studies, more than 1,500 people, ranging in age from under a month to 90, were treated the antivenom, generally with good results.